← All work

 Who we built it for

 This was targeted at the US and North American market.
-We listed a Craigslist ad — cash incentive in exchange for an interview — and shortlisted 25 of 150 respondents across the SF Bay Area, Seattle, Chicago, Ann Arbor and Atlanta.
+We listed a Craigslist ad with a cash incentive in exchange for an interview, and shortlisted 25 of 150 respondents across the SF Bay Area, Seattle, Chicago, Ann Arbor and Atlanta.
 We deliberately filtered out anyone who was only there for the cheque, or whose answers came in single words.

 Four personas emerged from those interviews: Carol, Diane, George, and Kylie.
 Working professionals, 22 to 50, smartphone- (and often smartwatch-) owners, with the intent to get healthier but no clue where to start.